frost9i/DevOps_online_Kharkiv_2020Q42021Q1/m4/task4.3/README.md

 :skull_and_crossbones: RIP (*Routing Information Protocol*) was configured on Router0
 Using GUI configuration tool.
-Working configuration was saved and will be available apon reboot.
+Working configuration was saved and will be available upon reboot.
 ```sh
 copy running-config startup-config
 ```